 - Powering the Central Energy Facility (CEF) with grid-based electricity provides higher reliability, lower costs, and greater flexibility for greener power procurement than the previous natural-gas fired power plant.
 Stanford procures its electricity through Direct Access (wholesale purchases as opposed to purchasing from a retail utility), which enables the university to decide how much of its electricity will come from renewable sources, to which the university remains committed.

-- The energy efficiency gains of the CEF and hot water distribution, along with the ability to power the plant with renewable electricity, reduces Stanford's scope I and II greenhouse gas emissions by 68% from peak levels.
+- The energy efficiency gains of the CEF and hot water distribution, along with the ability to power the plant with renewable electricity, has reduced Stanford's scope I and II greenhouse gas emissions by 68% from peak levels.

-- The CEF's heat recovery system reduces Stanford's potable water consumption by 18%, as the majority of the waste heat from the chilled water loop is reused instead of being discharged out the evaporative cooling towers.
+- The CEF's heat recovery system reduced Stanford's potable water consumption by 18% in the first year of operation, as the majority of the waste heat from the chilled water loop can be reused instead of discharged out the evaporative cooling towers.

 - The CEF and hot water distribution system was the lowest life-cycle-cost option and will pay Stanford back more than $420 million dollars over the next 35 years.